madushadhanushka/mundana-theme-jekyll/_posts/2019-06-27-Introduction-to-envoy-proxy-load-balancing.md

 - Cluster: Cluster is group of logically same upstream host that envoy can connect.
 Envoy can discover cluster by using service discovery.

 ## Front Envoy Proxy
-Aport from Side Car proxy, Envoy can be configure as Front envoy proxy as well.
-Front proxy configured as primary load balancer to the request coming in from the public internet.
-This proxy also know and edge proxy.
-Overall architecture of Service Mesh would be like follows.
+Aport from Side Car Proxy, Envoy can also be configured as a Front Proxy.
+Front proxy configured as the main load balancer to the request from the public internet.
+This proxy also know as edge proxy.
+Service Mesh’s overall architecture would be as follows.

 ![proxymesh.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1561216275915/eEMY3ilcZ.jpeg)

-Here, front proxy used as load balancer for the incoming internet traffic.
-Here TLS termination also perform.
-Then request rout to the relevant services through side car proxies.
-Service mesh can detect available services through service discovery.
-It also provide circuit brake features to handle fail overs.
-Collectively, Envoy provide whole bunch of features to implement a Service Mesh.
+Here, the front proxy has been used as a load balancer for incoming Internet traffic.
+Also conduct termination of TLS here.
+Then request routing via side car proxies to the appropriate facilities.
+Service mesh can identify services that are accessible through service discovery.
+It also provides circuit brake characteristics for handling failure overs.
+Collectively, Envoy provides a whole lot of characteristics to implement a Service Mesh.

 ## Types of Load Balancers in Envoy Proxy
 When proxy need to acquire connection to host in upstream cluster, the cluster manager use following polices to rout traffic.